Gear Reviews8 min read

 Buy on Amazon

-The ZuGoPet Rocketeer Pack is a multifunction harness that has been crash-tested and also works as a hiking pack and walking harness.
-It is a strong alternative for owners who want a single product that handles the car, the trail, and the neighborhood walk.
+The ZuGoPet Rocketeer Pack is a multifunction harness that has been crash-tested and also works as a hiking pack.
+It's a strong alternative for owners who want a single product that handles the car, the trail, and the neighborhood walk.

 Key details: